Cross-Validation with Antithetic Gaussian Randomization: Generalization of our method with randomized sufficient statistics

+In this section, we move beyond the normal means problem and develop our cross-validation method to address the framework described in Section~\ref{sec:2} in full generality.
+This generalization accommodates different data types and loss functions, provided that the estimator derived from the loss function depends on a sufficient statistic that is asymptotically normal.

-Suppose the data $Y=Y_n$ is generated from an exponential family with density:
+Fixing some notations for this section, suppose the data $Y=Y_n$ is generated from an exponential family with density function:

 where $\theta_n$ is the $p$-dimensional natural parameter.
+Throughout, we use subscripts $n$ on the data, estimand, and estimator to emphasize their dependence on the sample size.

-Note, in this formulation, the sufficient statistic $S_n=S_n(Y_n)$ and the log-partition function $A_n(\theta_n)$ are scaled by $1/\sqrt n$.
-We consider a loss function derived from the negative log-likelihood of this density, which is given by
+Note, in the above formulation, the sufficient statistic $S_n(Y_n)=S_n$ and the log-partition function $A_n(\theta_n)$ are both scaled by $1/\sqrt n$.
+To estimate the unknown parameter $\theta_n$, it is common to use a loss function derived from the negative log-likelihood, given by